 Once your pet is desexed, your vet can update the desexing status on the NSW Pet Registry.
 Cat owners are no longer required to pay an annual permit fee once they have their cats desexed.

-If vets recommend you delay desexing for medical reasons, or avoid it entirely, they can also record this on the NSW Pet Registry.
-They may, alternatively, give you a certificate declaring a temporary or permanent desexing exemption.
-They must do this prior to your pet reaching the recommended desexing age (6 months for dogs, 4 months for cats).
+If your vet has recommended delayed desexing temporarily or permanently for medical reasons, they must do this prior to your pet reaching the recommended desexing age (6 months for dogs, 4 months for cats).

 Vets and local councils are responsible for updating the desexing status of cats and dogs in NSW.
 If your vet does not update this online via the NSW Pet Registry, you must take documentation to your council to update this status.
 This can include any of the following: